 The ISO 19650 standard is an international standard for managing information over the whole life cycle of a built asset using building information modelling (BIM).
-It contains all the same principles and high-level requirements as the British BIM Level 2 standard and is closely aligned with the current UK PAS 1192 standards.
-In Q1 2019 the first two international standards of the series were published and followed up with by the third in Q3 2020.
-The standards in the series are as follows:
+It contains all the same principles and high-level requirements as the British BIM Level 2 standard and supersedes former UK PAS 1192 standards.
+In 2018 ISO 19650 Part 1 and Part 2 of the series were published.
+Part 3 and Part 5 were published in 2020, and Part 4 was published in 2022.
+The ISO 19650 series is split into a series as follows: